Tag Archives: Ben Johnson

 The film belongs to Curtis since the idea was to create “Halloween on a Train”.

-As much as Halloween (1978) is superior and scarier, Terror Train is cleverer.
-Many a red herring can be found throughout the story so that a deduction of the killer’s identity can quickly be questioned.
+While Halloween (1978) is superior and scarier, Terror Train is cleverer.
+Many a red herrings appear throughout the story, so that a deduction about the killer’s identity can quickly be questioned.

 Curtis, a popular star with the younger set in 1980, inevitably led fans to the movie theaters to see Terror Train.
 The comparisons to Halloween are apt- both feature disguises, masks, costumes, and mayhem.